deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He pant-grins smugly, a uniquely Gaoian expression that is both unmistakably canine and clearly the gesture of a sapient mind.

 *“I’m sixth degree!
 That’s as high as it goes.
-That’s why I’m so stupid fast and strong, and It’s why I grew so quickly in the SOR, too!
+That’s why I’m so stupid fast and strong, and it’s why I grew so quickly in the SOR, too!
 I was born with the most biggest [sic] magnum dose of all the things that make a male, male.
 The downside is that is for males like me, siring a female cub is about as rare as being a hypermale in the first place.
 That I’ve had any at all is a blessing!”*

 **You say you’re in the sixth degree.
 Just how rare is that?**